guildai/guild.ai/pages/start/runs.md

 [TOC]

-In [the previous section](optimize.md) you generate several runs in search of optimal hyperparameters for the `train.py` sample script.
+In [the previous section](optimize.md) you generate several runs in search of optimal hyperparameters for the `train.py` script.
 When developing models, it's not uncommon to run dozens or hundreds of experiments as you try different approaches, data sets, and hyperparameters.

-In this section, you learn various Guild commands for managing runs.
+In this section, you learn about Guild commands for managing runs.

 ## Show Runs

 Use [runs](cmd:runs) or [runs list](cmd:runs-list) to show current runs.
-By default, Guild only shows the last 20.
+By default, Guild only shows the latest 20.

 ``` command
 guild runs